The Answers You Need

 Microblading is a manual form of cosmetic tattooing.
-A blade is used to implant pigment under the top lay of skin to create hairlike strokes.
-It's a semi-permenant procedure unlike regular cosmetic tattooing and appears very natural to the eye.
+A blade is used to implant pigment under the top layer of skin to create hairlike strokes.
+It's a semi-permanent procedure unlike regular cosmetic tattooing and appears very natural to the eye.
 It can last from up to 1 year!
 Maintenance appointments recommend every 1 year.

-You are NOT a candidate for Microblading if you have any of the following:
+You are NOT a candidate for Microblading or Pow Powif you have any of the following:

 History of hemophilia (bleeding)